Comfort Meets Wilderness on this fly-in fishing adventure

 mar-mac-pike

 With most lodges, you get a nice 14-18’ aluminum boat.
 Here, you cruise around and fish in style on custom-hand-built 18’ cedar strip boats.
 These are very stable and easily fit three anglers with floor storage space for all your gear.
-The fishing guides there are very knowledgeable, and I highly recommended spending at least your first day with one.
+The fishing guides there are very knowledgeable, and I highly recommend spending at least your first day with one.

 shore-lunch-boats